-The protein content of a grain varies according to where and how the plant was grown.
+The protein content of grain varies according to where and how the plant was grown.
 The average for most cereals, however, is about 10%.
 A supplement accordingly must be added to boost the feed’s percentage . . . and again, it’s best to use a variety of sources.
-Soybean meal and meat scrap are two excellent choices which offer a good balance of amino acids.
+Soybean meal and meat scrap are two excellent choices that offer a good balance of amino acids.
 Another possibility — alfalfa leaf meal — is also high in protein and, in addition, contains large amounts of vitamin A. If your feed dealer carries powdered milk, you may want to use some as a supplement to rations intended for baby chicks.

 Some other nutrients — particularly calcium and phosphorus — must also be added in the form of supplements.
 The bodies of animals can assimilate other minerals properly only if these two are present in the correct proportion . . . in the case of chickens, about 2-1/2 times as much calcium as phosphorus.
 This need can be met by ground limestone and either steamed bone meal or dicalcium phosphate added to the feed in appropriate amounts.
 One more necessary poultry feed ingredient is iodized salt (since birds, of course, can’t lick a salt block).

-Now, all we have to do is figure out how to put the various nutrients together in a combination which will contain a predetermined percentage of protein.
+Now, all we have to do is figure out how to put the various nutrients together in a combination that will contain a predetermined percentage of protein.
 This isn’t as hard as it sounds since there are formulas for the purpose.
 Unless you’re a mathematical genius, however, you can’t expect to apply such a rule to a wide variety of ingredients and end up with both accurate proportions and usable round numbers.
 Don’t worry about it.
 The protein values of the suggested mixes are quite generous, and you needn’t be afraid of shortchanging your flock if you have to alter their contents a little.

 The first step in formulating a feed mixture is to call your local grain elevator or dealer and find out what protein supplements are used in your area.
 (Some excellent sources-fish meal or peanut oil meal, for instance — are available only in certain sections of the country.)
 Note down the percentage of protein in each supplement, and the price per 100 pounds (smaller lots may be more costly).
 At the same time, ask the fee for grinding and mixing.
 Some operators have a set minimum rate for this service, while others charge so much per bag.
 And — speaking of bags — check the price of burlap sacks if you don’t have your own.